veliovgroup/ostrio/tutorials/mongodb/enable-oplog.md

 db.runCommand({grantRolesToUser:"oplogger", roles:["oplogger"]})
 ```

-3. In Mongo Shell on PRIMARY: Make sure user is properly created:
+### 3. In Mongo Shell on PRIMARY: Make sure user is properly created:
 ```shell
 # Mongo Shell:
 use admin
 show users
 ```

-4. Limit OpLog size:
+### 4. Limit OpLog size:
 By default OpLog will take 5% of __total__ disk size.
 It's a good idea to limit it.

-If your application relies on OpLog and will read/watch for changes - OpLog size should fit in RAM, we recommend to set ti to 25%-50% of RAM.
+If your application relies on OpLog and will read/watch for changes - OpLog size should fit in RAM, we recommend to set it to 25%-50% of RAM.

 In examples below we set OpLog size to `8192` MB or 8Gb.